Deer Ticks in Bristol TN

-Deer ticks, also known as black-legged ticks, are the primary carrier of Lyme disease in the United States.
+Deer ticks, also known as blacklegged ticks, are the primary carrier of Lyme disease in the United States.
 Widely distributed across the eastern U.S., they are predominantly found in humid, deciduous forests.
 Their distribution relies greatly on the distribution of their reproductive host, the white-tailed deer.
 Both nymph and adult stages transmit diseases such as Lyme disease, Babesiosis, and Anaplasmosis.
 In 2018, there were approximately 23,558 confirmed cases of Lyme disease, making it the most common vector-borne disease in the United States.
-Because deer ticks can transmit this disease, it’s very important to be cautious and learn to prevent ticks on you, your pets, and your family.

 Deer Tick Habitat

-Deer ticks are most known for their bites.
-The greatest risk of being bitten occurs during spring, summer, and fall.
+Deer ticks bite, and the greatest risk of being bitten occurs during spring, summer, and fall.
 However, adult ticks may be out searching for a host any time winter temperatures are above freezing.
-Stages most likely to bite humans are nymphs and adult females.
+The stages most likely to bite humans are nymphs and adult females.
 To avoid being bitten, apply an insect repellent containing an EPA-registered ingredient, such as DEET.
 Also, consider wearing long-sleeved shirts and pants, preferably light-colored so ticks will be easy to detect, and tuck pants into socks.
 If you are dealing with deer ticks, it’s important to always enlist the help of a professional tick & mite control expert.

 Need help with Deer Tick control?